datarobot-forks/dynamo/lib/runtime/examples/system_metrics/README.md

 ## Overview

-The `RequestHandlerMetrics` system provides automatic profiling capabilities that are applied to all request handlers automatically.
+Request handlers are measured automatically when using the DistributedRuntime code.
+The DistributedRuntime uses the `MetricsRegistry` trait which provides automatic profiling capabilities that are applied to all request handlers automatically.
 It automatically tracks:

 - **Request Count**: Total number of requests processed
 - **Request Duration**: Time spent processing each request
 - **Request/Response Bytes**: Total bytes received and sent
 - **Error Count**: Total number of errors encountered

-Additionally, the example demonstrates how to add custom metrics with data bytes tracking in `MySystemStatsMetrics`.
+Additionally, the example demonstrates how to add custom metrics with data bytes tracking.

 ## How It Works